tusdotnet/tusdotnet.wikisource/Configure-IIS.md

 If this is not done IIS will buffer the entire request and then return a 404.

 The default value is 4 MB.
-Roughly 2 GB (2147483647 bytes) seems to be the max value before IIS once again returns a 404.
+Roughly 2 GB (2147483647 bytes) seems to be the max value before IIS once again returns a 404. *Note* that you can still sender bigger files using tusdotnet by specifying a `chunkSize` in the client (if the client supports it).

 # ASP.NET 4.x